-So, let’s talk about the white potato.
-Did you know they have more potassium than a banana?
+Did you know potatoes have more potassium than a banana?
 They’re also a great source of Vitamin C and B6.
 As I’ve said before, vegetables have the wonderful benefit of including lots of phytonutrients that we need, without cholesterol and saturated fat coming along for the ride.

 But thinking beyond the health benefits, this Vegan Shepherd’s Pie is a savory, filling dish that will help you realize the goodness of a vegan diet.

-- Use a bag (or two) of frozen chopped vegetables to skip some of the chopping
+- Use a bag (or two) of frozen chopped vegetables (like frozen carrots) to skip some of the chopping

 - Add garlic to the mashed potatoes, like this Vegan Garlic Mashed Potatoes recipe calls for